kerimoyle/cellml-specification/reference/informative/informA1.rst

     and the following whitespace characters: the space (U+0020), the tab (U+0009), the carriage return (U+000D), or the line feed (U+000A).

-    Together these seventy symbols define the only characters which can be interpreted into values for CellML element attributes and element content.
+    Together these seventy symbols define the only characters which can be interpreted into values for CellML element attributes and content.

-    **TODO** Something about comments here too?